c0rdyc3ps/ScrappyDoo/README.md

 The web app is pretty simple:
   - Open HTML file in a browser
   - Create your nodes (objects)
-  - Created your edges (relationships between objects)
+  - Create your edges (relationships between objects)
   - Download the JSON
   - Upload to a BloodHound instance with no other data (makes it easier to see with no other noise, but do what you want)
   - Use custom cypher queries to query your data